lorentzforces/blue-prints-notes/verbatim-snippets/memos.md

 > SURVEILLANCE RECORDINGS CAN ONLY BE ACCESSED VIA THE TERMINAL LOCATED IN SECURITY

+> S.H.S WAS BORN THREE YEARS AFTER H.S.S.

+> THE LICENSE PLATE ON THIS CAR IS AN ACRONYM.

+_the license plate on the car reads "SWNSNG"_

 ### Red memos

 _(found in Conference Room)_